rekow/model-thin-gcloud-datastore/README.md

 var datastore = require('model-thin-gcloud-datastore');
 ```

-Before use the adapter needs to be configured with your project's ID, found in the developer console:
+Before use the adapter needs to be configured with your project's ID:

 ```javascript
 datastore.configure({